 Have You Had an Accident on a Building Site?

-At Friends Legal Leeds, our team have helped many victims of construction accidents get the compensation they deserve.
+At Personal Injury Claims Leeds, our team have helped many victims of construction accidents get the compensation they deserve.
 Our specialist work injury lawyers have the experience and expertise to help get you the best possible result as quickly as possible.

 What Duty does your Employer Owe You?

 Your employer has a legal duty to take steps to minimise your risk of injury, whilst on site.
 This can include:

 - Carrying out risk assessments for all work

 - Providing you with safe working methods in writing

 - Checking and maintaining scaffolds and hoists